Complex Decision Making in Emergency Care

 The challenge

-There are two areas where research is urgently needed:
+Our work addresses two areas where research is urgently needed:

-The role of backstage clinical teams in translating the caller/call-taker interaction in their internal risk negotiation
+- The role of backstage clinical teams in translating the caller/call-taker interaction in their internal risk negotiation.

 Our approach